MrDham/OpenTheremin_V4_with_MIDI/README.md

  6. Volume trigger / Velocity sensitivity (how fast moves the volume loop's hand): 128 positions (0 to 127)

+    The volume trigger can be configured so as we have some volume at note attack on percussive sounds.

+    The volume trigger setting is also used to set sensitivity for velocity (how fast left hand is moving when note is triggered).

+    Volume trigger = 127 (Maximum) won't generate any NOTE ON.
+It can be used to generate MIDI CC only.

     Tweakable parameter in application.cpp: "#define VELOCITY_SENS 9" -> How easy it is to reach highest velocity (127).
 Something betwen 5 and 12.
     Changing this to your taste may require some test and trial.

- 7. Rod antenna MIDI CC: 8 positions
+ 8. Rod antenna MIDI CC: 8 positions

      None, 8-Balance, 10-Pan, 16-MSB/48-LSB-GeneralPurpose-1, 17-MSB/49-LSB-GeneralPurpose-2, 18-GeneralPurpose-3, 19-GeneralPurpose-4, 74-cutoff

     For 14 Bit CC messages, MSB and LSB are always sent together and in the following order: MSB (1st), LSB (2nd) as per MIDI 1.0 Standard.

     The receiver can bufferize MSB to synchronize it with the LSB.

     In function "Application::set_parameters" of application.cpp you can tweak the code to configure the list of CC associated Rod antenna.

     You can aslo scale the CC sensivity to hand movement (128 corresponding to 1:1 scale).

+    Manipulation of Rod antenna MIDI CC is not error proof.
+It is much easier to change its value in MUTE mode.

- 8. Loop antenna MIDI CC: 8 positions
+ 11. Loop antenna MIDI CC: 8 positions

      None, 1-Modulation, 2-breath, 4-Pedal, 7-Volume, 11-Expression, 71-Resonnance, 74-Cutoff

-    Notice: Before 2.0, the 8 positions used to be 1-Modulation, 7-Volume, 11-Expression, 71-Resonnance, 74-Cutoff, 91-Reverb, 93-Chorus, 95-Phaser.
-    This modification was decided in order to allow "None" option and to give priority to CC numbers that better correspond to a musical gesture than to an effect control (e.g. Breath over Reverb).
+     (Before 2.0, the 8 positions used to be 1-Modulation, 7-Volume, 11-Expression, 71-Resonnance, 74-Cutoff, 91-Reverb, 93-Chorus, 95-Phaser.
+This modification was decided in order to allow "None" option and to give priority to CC numbers that better correspond to a musical gesture than to an effect control, e.g. Breath over Reverb).

      In function "Application::set_parameters" of application.cpp you can tweak the code to configure the list of CC associated Loop antenna.

+     Manipulation of Loop antenna MIDI CC is not error proof.
+It is much easier to change its value in MUTE mode.

-Select a Parameter and move "Parameter's Value" to change corresponding setting.
+*** Select a Parameter and move "Parameter's Value" to change corresponding setting ***

 While you rotate the pots, the LED toggles (OFF/PINK) every steps to give you some angular feedback before going back to PLAY/MUTE Status.
 Please look at the quick guide here for more detail: https://github.com/MrDham/OpenTheremin_V4_with_MIDI/blob/main/Antiseche%20open%20theremin%20PnB.pdf

-The volume trigger can be configured so as we have some volume at note attack on percussive sounds.
-The volume trigger setting is also used to set sensitivity for velocity (how fast left hand is moving when note is triggered).
-Volume trigger = 127 (Maximum) won't generate any NOTE ON.
-It can be used to generate MIDI CC only.

-Manipulation of "Rod antenna MIDI CC" and "Loop antenna MIDI CC" is not error proof.
-MIDI newbies should be advised to change their value in MUTE mode.
+DEFAULT STARTUP CONFIGURATION

-In order to have a first plug and play user experience with MPE synths (e.g. Surge XT), from version 2.0 Default startup configuration is: Register = Center, Timbre = 1st Waveform, Channel = MIDI Channel 2, Note Lifecycle = Aftertouch on/Legato on/Pitch Bend on, Pitch bend range = 48 Semitones, Volume trigger = 0, Rod antenna MIDI CC = None, Loop antenna MIDI CC = 7-Volume.
+In order to have a first plug and play user experience with MPE synths (e.g. Surge XT), from version 2.0, default startup configuration is:

+* Register = Center

+* Timbre = 1st Waveform

+* Channel = MIDI Channel 2

+* Note Lifecycle = Aftertouch on/Legato on/Pitch Bend on

+* Pitch bend range = 48 Semitones

+* Volume trigger = 0

+* Rod antenna MIDI CC = None

+* Loop antenna MIDI CC = 7-Volume.

-Before version 2.0 it used to be: Register = Center, Timbre = 1st Waveform, Channel = MIDI Channel 1, Note Lifecycle = Legato on/Pitch Bend on, Pitch bend range = 2 Semitones, Volume trigger = 0, Rod antenna MIDI CC = None, Loop antenna MIDI CC = 7-Volume
+(Before version 2.0 it used to be: Register = Center, Timbre = 1st Waveform, Channel = MIDI Channel 1, Note Lifecycle = Legato on/Pitch Bend on, Pitch bend range = 2 Semitones, Volume trigger = 0, Rod antenna MIDI CC = None, Loop antenna MIDI CC = 7-Volume)

-You can also save your own favourite startup configuration in EEPROM (see CALIBRATION) so as it persists after Power OFF ON cycle.
+You can save your own favourite startup configuration in EEPROM (see "CALIBRATION AND SAVING STARTUP CONFIGURATION") so as it persists after Power OFF ON cycle.

 TECHNICAL DETAIL ABOUT MPE IMPACTING SETTINGS